Mycoplasma pneumoniae in children with and without community-acquired Pneumonia. What do PCR and serology say?

 Publisher Copyright:

-© 2020 Wolters Kluwer Health, Inc. All rights reserved.
+© 2020 Lippincott Williams and Wilkins.
+All rights reserved.

 Huella

-Profundice en los temas de investigación de 'Mycoplasma pneumoniae in children with and without community-acquired Pneumonia.
-What do PCR and serology say?'.
+Profundice en los temas de investigación de 'Mycoplasma pneumoniae in Children With and Without Community-acquired Pneumonia.
+What do PCR and Serology Say?'.
 En conjunto forman una huella única.

 Citar esto